SciTools/cube_browser/doc/browsing_cubes/intro.rst

 Browsing Cubes
 ==============

-The Cube Browser package offers a user interface which allows you to visualize your `Iris cubes <http://scitools.org.uk/iris/docs/latest/userguide/iris_cubes.html>`_ in a Jupyter notebook.
+The Cube Browser package enables you to visualize your `Iris cubes <http://scitools.org.uk/iris/docs/latest/userguide/iris_cubes.html>`_ in a Jupyter notebook.
 Cube Browser utilizes Python and the Matplotlib, Iris and Cartopy libraries while offering the additional functionality of plotting an entire cube without having to slice it.

 You can make use of the Cube Browser library to write a short notebook to display your Iris cube data.